SPR and CWL

 To scale the command-line over many samples, a simple solution offered by systemPipeR

-for each of the parameters that we want to run with multiple samples.
+is to provide a variable for each of the parameters that we want to run with multiple samples.

 Let’s explore the example: